OpenSourceLAN/kubernetes-lanparty/README.md

 * [Kubernetes Dashboard](dashboard.md)
 * [Persistent internal storage](storage.md)

+## Join the discord!

+[Join the Open Source LAN Discord!](https://discord.gg/0149LEvYPSzmnItKb).
+Chat with us about what you're doing with Kubernetes :)

 ## TODO

 This repo is still a WIP and hasn't been used in production yet.
 More content coming.